lincc-frameworks/python-project-template/docs/source/update_project.rst

 Updating to incorporate a new version of the template, or updating one or more specific responses to the questions used to hydrate the project.

-Either way, the process starts with a single-line command:
+Either way, the process starts with a single-line command in the directory containing your project:

 .. code-block:: bash

-    >> copier update
+    >> copier update ./<project directory>

 Updating the template version
 -----------------------------